 Cornwall & the Isles of Scilly (Slow Travel)

-Slow Cornwall Guide – Tourist information and holiday advice on everything from Truro and Penzance highlights to cycling, pubs and local food.
-Also covering coastal walks, Poldark sights, arts and crafts, local history, Eden Project, Launceston, Bodmin Moor, Cornish Alps, St Ives, Scilly Isles, Lizard and Penwith peninsulas, Hale and Fal estuaries.
+Slow Travel Cornwall & the Isles of Scilly guide – tourist information and holiday advice on everything from Truro and Penzance to cycling, pubs and local food.
+Also covering coastal walks, Poldark, arts and crafts, history, the Eden Project, Launceston, Bodmin Moor, St Ives, the Isles of Scilly, the Lizard peninsula and the Hale and Fal estuaries.

 Published: 14th Jan 2019

 Note: Slow Travel Cornwall & the Isles of Scilly is, we believe, the world’s first ‘a-book’ travel guide available to the public.
 Visit https://www.bradtguides.com/cornwall-live for full details of the research project behind this, and how to access that content – free of charge – if you have an Android device and your copy of the book.

 This new, thoroughly updated edition of Bradt’s Slow Travel Cornwall and the Isles of Scilly remains the only dedicated guide to this perennially popular part of Britain.
 Offering in-depth exploration of both frequently visited and less-well-known destinations that will be of interest as much to locals as to newcomers, it is written in a friendly, engaging style and includes up-to-date listings of the best (and sometimes least obvious) places to eat, drink and sleep, appealing to all budgets.